delineateio/hashicorp-terraform-github/README.md

 * `GITHUB_OWNER` should be set to the organisation slug
 * `GITHUB_TOKEN` is the GitHub personal access token (PAT)

-To create a new GitHub PAT then review the offical documentation [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+To create a new GitHub PAT then review the official documentation [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Manage Repos